A Beginner’s Guide to Saratoga Lake

 7 Easy Ways to Enjoy Saratoga Lake

 It’s hard for many locals to imagine a summer without at least one trip to Saratoga Lake.
 Its shores are home to many cherished childhood memories, and it continues to be a perfect recreation spot for all ages during hot summer months.
-With summer quickly approaching, we wanted to share this beginner’s guide of 7 easy ways to enjoy this beautiful local lake.
+Here are 7 easy ways to enjoy this beautiful local lake.

 1. Take a Dip at Brown’s Beach

 While most of Saratoga Lake’s shoreline is privately owned, families flock to Brown’s Beach, one of the only public swim spots.
 Relax on the sand and take in the beautiful view of the lake while you soak up the sun.
-It’s nice and shallow, so the whole family can splash and play together.
-The shallow water also makes it easy to launch a kayak or canoe and practice in safety.
-If all the sunbathing and swimming has worked up your appetite, have lunch on one of the picnic tables.
+The shallow waters are great for swimming, paddling and water sports.
+Remember to pack a lunch or your favorite local takeout and spread out on one of their picnic tables for lunch al fresco (here’s our guide to the best subs in Saratoga).
 You could also step into Dock Brown’s for a bite to eat on their breezy, lake view dining porch, or head down the street for ice cream at Stewart’s.
+Outside food and beverages are permitted, but NO GLASS.
+Please clean up after yourself and unfortunately no pets allowed.
+Brown’s Beach & COVID-19: Masks are optional, and free masks are available at the beach.
+They are operating at half capacity, so 250 people allowed on weekdays, 300 allowed on weekends.

 2. Visit Waterfront Park